storydev/sd2/README.md

 `>` indicates choice.
 This is typically used at the end of conversations, but can be used anywhere.
 Syntax: `> Display Text -> Go To`

 `=` indicates option.
 This is only really used for the `EXCLUSIVE` option, such as in `= EXCLUSIVE` which marks a block's member variable `isExclusive` true.
 This can be used for choice hubs, where choices can be hidden once activated.
 Currently, the parser does not do anything else with this option value.

+`!` indicates code.
+You can use and execute code as a single line in the middle of conversations, or you can use them in place of conversations to go to in the case of choices.
+Be sure that in implementation you record whether or not you have already executed the code to prevent unwanted results.